 What is the role of the Tomer Devorah Beit Midrash?

 The Tomer Devorah Beit Midrash periods are an integral part of the academic structure of the school.
 The weekly sessions that the students spend in the Beit Midrash constitute a major part of their learning and educational experience.
 The seminary provides students with capable learning chavrutot/tutors to serve as study partners and mentors during these Beit Midrash sessions.
 Students will be paired up either one-on-one or in small groups with tutors to study their class material.
 The morning Beit Midrash sessions are devoted to Chumash class – either for delving more deeply into the sources or for working on fundamental Chumash skills.
 The Afternoon Beit Midrash sessions are more of a “freestyle” type of learning.
-Students – again, either individually or in small groups – can choose to learn with their tutor whatever they like.
+Students – either individually or in small groups – can choose to learn on their own or with their tutor whatever they like.
 Whether it’s reviewing and delving into material from their classes or learning other subjects of interest, the tutors in the Afternoon Beit Midrash are prepared to work with the subject matter at each student’s own pace and according to her needs.

 With this unique approach to individualized learning, the Tomer Devorah student will maximize her ability to gain the most for herself from the year.